 PROMPT DESCRIPTION Run Constant Pressure Wizard?
-Press the " Enter " key to go through the wizard.
-Press " Home " key to return to Home screen.
+Press the "Enter" key to go through the wizard.
+Press "Home" key to return to Itali Constant i lessure Wizara: Home screen.
 Max Analog Sensor Range This is the maximum value of the psi sensor being used.
 Phase Technologies sensors have a maximum value of 150 psi.
 Analog Setpoint 1 The pressure, in psi, that the drive will attempt to maintain.
-Submersible Pump ENABLE THIS FEATURE WITH SUBMERSIBLE PUMPS.
-Frequency will ramp from stop to the value set by parameter 1.1.1 MIN FREQUENCY in one second.
+ENABLE THIS FEATURE WITH SUBMERSIBLE PUMPS.
+Frequency will Submersible Pump ramp from stop to the value set by parameter 1.1.1 MIN FREQUENCY in one second.
 Submersible pumps suffer damage to the thrust bearing if operated below 30 Hz for more than 1 second.
 Disable Manual Mode Disables manual operation of the drive through the keypad.
 Overcurrent Limit Setting for motor overload protection, Trip Class 10 curve.

-Table 10 - 9.1 Constant Pressure Control Wizard
+Table 12 - 9.2 Flow Control Wizard